ydnamjs/d6-counter-backend-aws-lambda/README.md

+# D6 Counter Backend Lambda

+This project is an API made with FastAPI that receives images of six sided dice and runs them through an AI model for detection and classification

+It is intended for use in AWS Lambda Functions

+# Live Front End Site

+Check out the React.js App that this API was made for at: https://ydnamjs.github.io/d6-counter-frontend/

+# Technologies Used
+- Amazon Web Services (AWS)
+- Python
+- Docker
+- FastAPI
+- PyTorch
+- Torchvision
+- openCV
+- Python Image Library (PIL)

 # Building and Deploying for AWS Lambda (Ubuntu)

 Due to the file size of the function, it is not possible to deploy using the zip upload or AWS S3 options so a docker image must be built and uploaded to AWS ECR (Elastic Container Registry).